AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_android.md

 For details about how to recall a message, refer to [Recall Messages](./agora_chat_message_android?platform=Android#recall-messages).

 Once a message is recalled in a thread, all chat group members receive the `ChatThreadChangeListener#onChatThreadUpdated` callback.
-For thread members, they can also listen for the `MessageListener#onMessageRecalled` callback, as shown in the following code sample:
+Thread members can also listen for the `MessageListener#onMessageRecalled` callback, as shown in the following code sample:

 ```java
 MessageListener msgListener = new MessageListener() {